 Forget the ancient, let’s take a look at a similar section of facial skin from a sample photo edited by David Cuerdon, one of the instructors on KelbyTraining.com and a professional portrait retoucher.
 Compare this fragment to those above and decide which one looks beautiful, sensual, touchable, plausible, and convincing.

 So, where does this “trend” come from?
 Before the advent of digital photography photographers used other tools to enhance the look of the models, celebrities they photographed.
-These tools ranged from careful lighting, to nylon women’s hosiery stretched over the lens.
+These tools ranged from careful lighting to nylon women’s hosiery stretched over the lens.
 Those who could afford used dedicated soft focus lenses that provided a gauzy look to the photograph diminishing major details but never totally eliminating.
 Of course, there were filters used in front of normal lenses that provided similar results.

-After the advent of digital photography things got a bit out of hand.
+After the advent of digital photography, things got a bit out of hand.
 Those with some skills in editing software like Photoshop started using layers that combined a slightly blurred layer with a normal photograph to imitate the look of the soft focus lenses or filters.
 When used properly, this method can still provide compelling results but one must have the vision and the patience to learn and apply the tools.
 Or, one can buy a “filter” plugin for Photoshop and let it decide what to do.
-One such filter was made by Kodak and at the request of a friend I tested it and got horrified by the results.
+One such filter was made by Kodak and at the request of a friend, I tested it and got horrified by the results.
 The filter indiscriminately selects the skin and blurs it to the nth degree, creating what I started calling electroluminescent plasma skin.
 With the blessing of competition judges, the use of this kind of filters and home-brew variations gradually increased to the point that some now consider it “normal”.
 Friends, there is nothing normal about it at all.
-It is not only not normal, it is not photographic.
+It is not only not normal, but it also is not photographic.
 I have no problem with extensive editing of photographs, so my position is not one of a purist.
-However, the misuse or even abuse of the tool, no matter how many practice it does not make it the new normal.
+However, the misuse or even abuse of the tool, no matter how much practice it does not make it the new normal.
 Calling this a new trend ignores the qualities of photographs and remains indifferent to below par use of the tools.

 To illustrate what the origins of this misunderstood and often misused “skin softening” I borrowed a Canon 135mm f/2.8 Soft Focus lens from Canon and photographed a person and a bunch of flowers.
 Canon 135mm Soft Focus lens has settings that provide no softening, and level 1 and level 2 softening.
 Additionally, the softness is most pronounced at the wide open f-stop and it progressively diminishes as the diaphragm is closed.
 I photographed the person (my patient wife) and the flowers (Coreopsis in our front yard) at the widest f-stop and in the same sequence, no softening, level 1, and level 2.
 Then I cropped an enlarged portion of each image to provide even more detail.
 There is no amount of sharpening added to any of the photographs and they are as they came from the camera except for reducing the image size for Web use.
 Take a look at these photographs and continue reading below.
 I think the amount of softening is a bit excessive but I wanted to show the maximum effect to compare against the digital counterpart of it.
 Even then, the maximum softness does not provide results similar to the blurred skin.